tersellers91/Sullix/README.md

 On step 3, if you receive a message talking about some environment that is externally managed, instead use the command "sudo pip install -e . --break-system-packages"

+How to uninstall:

+sudo pip uninstall Sullix

+That's it.